bertsky/workflow-configuration/README.md

-## OCR-D workflow configurations based makefiles
+## OCR-D workflow configurations based on makefiles

-This provides a first attempt at running [https://ocr-d.github.io](OCR-D) workflows configured and controlled via GNU makefiles.
-Makefilization offers the following advantages:
+This provides a first attempt at running [OCR-D](https://ocr-d.github.io) workflows configured and controlled via GNU makefiles.
+Makefilization offers the following _advantages_:

 - incremental builds (steps already processed for another configuration or in a failed run need not be repeated) and automatic dependencies (new files will force all their dependents to update)
 - persistency of configuration and results